-- 3. Cloud systems have the following additional requirements: - Installation of the Cloud Integration Service is required to enable the cloud system to communicate with your local Windows domain, to validate user credentials.
-For information on installing the Cloud Integration Service, see the Cloud Service Technical Guide and contact Axiom Support as needed. - A remote data connection must be created in Scheduler, with the option Use for authentication service enabled.
+- 3. Axiom Cloud systems have the following additional requirements: - Installation of the Cloud Integration Service is required to enable the Axiom Cloud system to communicate with your local Windows domain, to validate user credentials.
+For information on installing the Cloud Integration Service, see the Axiom Cloud Technical Guide and contact Axiom Support as needed. - A remote data connection must be created in Scheduler, with the option Use for authentication service enabled.
 For more information, see the Scheduler Guide.